arcanemachine/hetzner-dns-tools/README.md

 - Navigate to the folder and run the command you want to use.

-Example (from project root folder): ` HETZNER_DNS_TOKEN=your-hetzner-dns-token ./zone_list.py` (Note: To prevent sensitive data from being saved in your Bash history, ensure that this command begins with a space, or set the [environment variable somewhere else](#setting-environment-variables).
+Example (from project root folder): ` HETZNER_DNS_TOKEN=your-hetzner-dns-token hetzner-dns-cli zone list` (Note: To prevent sensitive data from being saved in your Bash history, ensure that this command begins with a space, or set the [environment variable somewhere else](#setting-environment-variables).

 **All API calls require a `HETZNER_DNS_TOKEN` parameter to be set.**